aggrawal-ankur/gitbook/content/blogs/timeline.md

 To patch this void, I started learning web application penetration testing again, because it has the least entry barrier and a lot of content available online.

-I worked hard on Tryhackme and Portswigger Labs, but I wasn't feeling good.
+I worked hard on Tryhackme and PortSwigger Labs, but I wasn't feeling good.
 It wasn't the right field for me.

 I quit the usual path to WebAppSec and started a personal project.